braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 To set up a modal in-app message in the dashboard, you must provide a list of items formatted as a comma-separated string.
 In our example, we use Connected Content to pull a JSON list of team names and format them accordingly.

-![The in-app message composer shows a preview of what the in-app message will look like, but instead displayed the list of items you supplied to Braze.
-As the Braze UI does not display your custom in-app message UI unless sent to a phone, the preview is not indicitive of what your message will look like, so we recommend you test before sending.][4]
+![The in-app message composer shows a preview of what the in-app message will look like but instead displays the list of items you supplied to Braze.
+As the Braze UI does not display your custom in-app message UI unless sent to a phone, the preview is not indicative of what your message will look like, so we recommend you test before sending.][4]

 In the key-value pairs, provide an `attribute_key`; this key, along with the user's selected value, will be saved to their user profile as a custom attribute.
 Your custom view logic must handle user attributes sent to Braze.